mongoid/mongoid-scroll/README.md

 Compatibility
 -------------

-This gem supports Mongoid 3, 4 and 5.
+This gem supports Mongoid 3, 4 and 5, Moped and Mongo-Ruby-Driver.

 Demo
 ----